Click on a link to be taken to the entry below.

 Program GPA is computed using credits which are assigned a GPA-related grade in only those courses that fulfill a graduation requirement, with the exception of credits earned in those courses that have been repeated and are not repeatable for credit.
 For students pursuing more than one degree program, the cumulative GPA will be determined by the academic unit through which they register.

-Note: Prior to June 1993, Purdue University transcripts and related Purdue records were computed on a six-point scale, (A = 6.00) rather than the four-point scale (A = 4.00).
-Since June 1993, Purdue University GPAs are computed using the same scale (A = 4.00).
+Note: Prior to June 1993, Purdue University transcripts and related Purdue records were computed on a six-point scale, (A = 6.00).
+Since June 1993, Purdue University GPAs are computed using a four point scale (A = 4.00).

 Basis of grades.
 The instructor is responsible for explaining to the student preferably in writing at the beginning of an academic session, the course requirements and grading system to be used.
 The student will be assigned a grade in each course at the close of the session.
 Students are responsible for the completion of all required work in each course by the time of the last scheduled class meeting or other deadline set by the instructor, unless the student is h officially withdrawn from the course, or unless both student and instructor have agreed that a grade of Incomplete (I) is warranted.